Change: Definition for textbooks vs. reality in the boardroom

 What types of changes are there?

-Planned changes - Goals, routines
+Planned changes - goals, routines

-Unforeseen changes - Illness, separation
+Unforeseen changes - illness, separation

-Individual vs. collective changes (e.g. company)
+Individual vs. collective changes (e.g. society)

 Why is change so difficult?